keypom/keypom-docs/docs/Tutorials/Basics/nft-drops.md

 NFTDropKeypom()
 ```

-For this tutorial, steps 1 and 2 will be grouped under "[Getting Started](nft-drops.md#getting-started)" and steps 3 and 4 will be grouped under "[Creating drop and transferring NFT](nft-drops.md#creating-drop-and-transferring-nft)" and step 5 will have its own section called "[Creating Linkrops](nft-drops.md#creating-linkdrops)".
+For this tutorial, steps 1 and 2 will be grouped under "[Getting Started](nft-drops.md#getting-started)", steps 3 and 4 will be grouped under "[Creating drop and transferring NFT](nft-drops.md#creating-drop-and-transferring-nft)", and step 5 will have its own section called "[Creating Linkrops](nft-drops.md#creating-linkdrops)".

 ---